Showrooming moves beyond barcodes

 Flow’s history feature gives the user access to all their scanned items, sorted by date, product category, item name or scan type.

-Will Flow make showrooming a bigger threat to brick and mortar retailers?
+What do you think of Flow as a shopping tool for consumers?
+Will the technology make showrooming a bigger threat to brick and mortar retailers?